Section data source

-The following field descriptions are combined for the selected data source Excel and Service.
-Some fields are greyed out in the Service because they are automatically used from the data source.
+The following field descriptions are combined for the selected data source Excel, TBX/XML and Service.
+Some fields are greyed out in TBX/XML and Service because they are automatically used from the data source.
 These fields are marked with only for Excel.

 Section Language to be verified

-Enter the code for the language which should be checked (e. g.
-EN for English).
+Select the abbreviation for the language to be checked (e.g. DE for German).

 Enable the cklick box if the term database contains a header row. termXact then automatically inserts the header row names.

 Enable the cklick box to run a check based on a reduced term database.
 In the field Filter column enter the name of the column that contains the filter value.
 In the section Column Values field Value(s) for filtered list enter the value that is relevant for checking (e. g. „Yes“).